CJ-Uy/RAILS/README.md

 # RAILS

-A Reservation And Inventory Laboratory System (RAILS) for the Philippine Science High School - Eastern Visayas Campus (PSHS-EVC) Science Research Assistant (SRA) office
+Reservation and Inventory for Laboratory Systems for the Philippine Science Highschool - Eastern Visayas (PSHS-EVC) Laboratory Unit

 ## Setup